-In this article, we will take a look at the anatomy of the Kubernetes deployment YAML file (commonly also known as configuration files or manifests).
-We will explain what a deployment is in Kubernetes and why and how you would use a deployment YAML file with some useful examples.
+In this article, we will examine the anatomy of the Kubernetes Deployment YAML file (commonly also known as configuration files or manifests).
+We will explain what a deployment is in Kubernetes and why and how you would use it, with some useful examples.

 We will cover: